SrisittikumChanintorn/ChatGPTwithAgenticWorkflow/README.md

 ## Project Overview 📚

 AgenticWorkflow implements an advanced analytical framework using Tree of Thought methodology enhanced with reflection techniques.
-This project leverages Claude models from Anthropic to perform deep, multi-perspective analysis of complex questions through structured branching and reflection.
+This project leverages ChatGPT models from OpenAI to perform deep, multi-perspective analysis of complex questions through structured branching and reflection.

 ## Core Concept: Tree of Thought with Reflection 🧠